akshay-iyer/Collision-Avoidance-Robot/README.md

 The world contains of different kind of obstacles like walls, spheres, barricades, cylinders, etc.

 The obstacle avoidance strategy :
 1. Move robot with constant linear velocity in x-direction and scan from sensors 1 to 8
-2. Get the Euclidean distances onto a dictionary
+2. Get the Euclidean distances onto a python dictionary
 3. Threshold the dictionary of sensor values as per the defined threshold (1m)
 4. If there is an obstacle in the 3 frontal sensors:
     a.
 Stop the linear motion